 5. Provide financial backing for initiatives, including human resource development, and actively seek support from private enterprises and MNCs as well as from international industry/agencies and donor groups/individuals.
 To move forward in this area, this type of support must be viewed as an investment, not as an expense.

 6. Government must promote and encourage:

-- Corporate rewards for the private sector to play an active role in producing a continuous stream of innovative EMS business ideas and models conducive to the dynamic Indian environment and socioeconomic development and beyond its borders
+- Corporate rewards for the private sector to play an active role in producing a continuous stream of innovative ESDM business ideas and models conducive to the dynamic Indian environment and socioeconomic development and beyond its borders

 - Effective communication of the relative laws and enforcement measures that ensure strict implementation of IP rights to continue to promote innovation

 - Understanding the rewards of participating on a global level